bestinslot-xyz/brc20-proposals/000-programmable-module/index.md

 The `module` field in the withdraw operation is selected as `BRC20PROG`.
 A withdrawal is processed when this inscription is sent to the target address.

+> [!WARNING]
+> Withdraw inscriptions should not be sent to any `OP_RETURN` address, and they will be invalid if done so.
+This will not cause loss of funds, but it will prevent the withdrawal from being processed.
+Instead, they should be sent to the address that will receive the withdrawn tokens.

 There is a pre-deployed `BRC20Controller` smart contract at a fixed address in the EVM.
 Its deposit and withdraw functions are not publicly callable and can only be used by the indexer.
 This contract is also ERC-20 compatible, so users can transfer their balances to any other address or smart contract with ERC-20 transfer operations using this contract.

 At a valid deposit event, the indexer calls the deposit function for the depositor wallet and after this point, the depositor can control the balance with smart contract calls.